aln0071/MyStepper/README.md

 **moveBackward** - moves the motor 1 step backward **release** - stop power supply to motor

-> If release is not called, then the library will hold the motor in it's current position.
+> If release is not called, then the library will hold the motor in it's last position.